Executive Council meetings

 An Executive Council Minute and attachments must be lodged no later than midday on the Friday before the Executive Council meeting (which is usually held each Wednesday).
 Exemptions should only be sought (through Cabinet Secretariat) in exceptional circumstances where urgent consideration of the Minute is necessary.

 Each Minute is reviewed by DPC and then the matter is listed on the Executive Council agenda by the Governor's Official Secretary.
-Minutes will only be put forward if the matter has received any necessary Cabinet approval, and compliance with the Guide to Better Regulation and the Subordinate Legislation Act 1989has been documented.
+Minutes will only be put forward if the matter has received any necessary Cabinet approval, and compliance with the Guide to Better Regulation (PDF, 455 KB) and the Subordinate Legislation Act 1989 has been documented.

 Executive Council decisions